Omri-Goldstein/twitter-analyzer-and-generator/README.md

 # Setting the Twitter API keys
 1. Create a [developer account](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api) and generate keys.
-2. Add the keys to your enviroment variables:
+2. Add the keys to your environment variables:

 `export API_KEY=YOUR_API_KEY`